tilsche/icfpcontest2020/README.md

 ![alt text](https://raw.githubusercontent.com/tilsche/icfpcontest2020/master/resources/galaxy.png "Screennshot of our Galaxy Pad")

+Note: master only contains the galaxy evaluator / pad.
+The submissions / combat is spread across respective branches.

 # Our journey / ordeal

 We didn't prepare a lot, especially since we were all working remotely this time.